No

 Spanish notary is possibly one of the most comfortable (and profitable) professions

 in Spain.
-His (or her, although most Spanish notaries are male) role in property
+His or her role in property

 deals is to guarantee the legality of the sale, to certify the presence of all